 \end{enumerate} \end{proposition}

-\begin{proof} (1) $\implies$ (2): Suppose that there is an embedding of the trihex on the sphere such that a 3-fold rotation $r$ of the sphere induces a graph isomorphism.
+\begin{proof} (1) $\implies$ (2): Suppose the $(3,6)$-fullerene has 3-fold rotational symmetry.
+That is, it is equivalent to an embedding on the sphere in which a 3-fold rotation $r$ of the sphere induces a graph isomorphism.
 Since this rotation $r$ takes triangles to triangles, and there are four triangles, it must take at least one triangle to itself.
 The rotation $r$ cannot fix the edges of this triangle, since it would then be the identity, so it must permute them.
 Consequently, the rotation permutes the three spines exiting that triangle.
-Therefore, the length of the spines is the same in all three signatures of the trihex.
+Therefore, the length of the spines is the same in all three signatures of the $(3,6)$-fullerene.
 Since $r$ takes hexagons to hexagons and triangles to triangles, the number of belts and the offsets are also the same in all three signatures.

 $(2) \implies (3)$ is clear.